Salesfloor Software Engineer Salary in Greater Montreal | CA$67K-CA$122K+ | Levels.fyi

 The median Software Engineer compensation in Greater Montreal package at Salesfloor totals CA$122K per year.
-View the base salary, stock, and bonus breakdowns for Salesfloor's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Salesfloor's total compensation packages.
 Last updated: 10/2/2025

 Company